san-sei/documents/content/en/docs/for_administrators/conditional_access_for_security_keys/common_examples/tying_a_shared_device_to_a_single_user_account.md

 ---
-title: "Tying a shared device to a single user account"
+title: "Tying a Shared Device to a Single User Account"
 description: ""
 lead: ""
 date: 2023-09-20T14:58:32+03:30